Updated: Jul 18

 Regular use of various feminine hygiene products is linked to higher rates of yeast infection, bacterial vaginosis, allergic reactions, contact dermatitis and irritation.
-Over the counter products and anti-biotics that are used for the treatment of these issues can also exacerbate the problem, because of the affect they can have on creating a greater imbalance of bacteria and not actually addressing the underlying cause of the problem.
+Over the counter products and anti-biotics that are used for the treatment of these issues can often exacerbate the problem, because of the affect they can have on creating a greater imbalance of bacteria and not actually addressing the underlying cause of the problem.

-The vulva and vaginal tissue have a huge amount of nerves and blood vessels and are highly permeable.
+The vulva and vaginal tissue have a huge number of nerves and blood vessels and are highly permeable.
 Various drug companies have tested the delivery of synthetic oestrogen vaginally and have shown that there was a 10 times greater delivery rate of these medications into the blood stream when compared to them being delivered orally.
 This just shows how highly absorbent these tissues are and how readily we're able to absorb harmful chemicals, pesticides and anything else we come into contact with.

-The endocrine disrupting chemicals that can be found in non-organic tampons and pads, also have an effect on female hormones and can negatively affect the menstrual cycle and fertility.
+The EDC's that can be found in non-organic tampons and pads, also have an effect on female hormones and can negatively affect the menstrual cycle and fertility.
 They can do this in various ways, one of which is by binding to oestrogen receptors and therefore not allowing the naturally occurring oestrogen to have a place to bind to.
-This oestrogen is then free floating around the body and leads to symptoms like PMS.
-When you combine these hormone altering effects with lowered liver and digestive function which is also hugely common, the body is then unable to effectively metabolise and remove excess hormones from the body.
-This can lead to many, many symptoms and health issues.
+This oestrogen is then free floating around the body and can lead to symptoms like PMS.
+The oral contraceptive pill is the common medical approach to reducing PMS symptoms, but it doesn't address the cause of the problem and increases risk of some other conditions.

 This is just one of many small, manageable changes that can have a huge impact on your health.